jliamgrist/reading-notes/102/class7.md

 A JavaScript function is a block of code designed to perform a particular task.
 A JavaScript function is executed when "something" invokes it (calls it).

+"function" is a keyword that comes before the function name, any parameters (), and the declaration {} with any code for the function to run.

+To invoke or execute a function, for use in programming, call the function using the function's name and include any necessary arguments.

 ## Operators

 Operators do something with operands.